nasmith/NLP-winter22/about.md

 ### Project

 Details on the projects for CSE 447 and CSE 517 will be added here.
 Project deliverables must be turned in on time; there will be zero credit for late submissions.

+### Quizzes

+There will be quizzes posted on Canvas, roughly once per week.
+These are not graded; as long as you submit an attempt, you will earn full credit for the quiz.

 ## Resources